 Choose to Study Diploma Programmes that will Lead to Degree Courses that Have Future High Job Demand & Salary in Malaysia

 Malaysia has a high unemployment rate for graduates and an increasing high cost of living with jobs that have low starting salaries.
-This makes it difficult for students after SPM or O-Levels who have to choose the right diploma course that they like as well as have a future high job demand & salary.
+This makes it difficult for students after SPM or IGCSE O-Levels who have to choose the right diploma course that they like as well as have a future high job demand & salary.
+The Diploma is an excellent choice for students who know what they want to study and it will save you time completing the degree instead of taking STPM.
+The time taken for STPM, you will already have completed the Diploma course.

 In my opinion, the course that you choose should have a future high job demand & salary for you after you graduate.
 After all, isn’t that the main aim of studying so hard?
 Choosing a course that you are passionate about without job demand and you may end up being jobless.